 The profession of sworn assayer is central to the trade of precious metals.
-Although employed by a private company like Metalor, he or she is under the supervision of the Central Precious Metals Control Office and takes an oath to respect and enforce the PCMA within its company.
-To become a sworn assayer, a role that exists only in Switzerland, an applicant must undergo both classroom and practical training in the following areas:
+Although employed by a private company like Metalor, he or she is under the supervision of the Central Precious Metals Control Office and takes an oath to respect and enforce the PMCA within his or her company.
+To become a sworn assayer, a role that exists only in Switzerland, an applicant must undergo both classroom and practical training.
+This instruction takes place over two years and is recognised by a federal diploma.
+After successful completion of both practical and theoretical exams, the candidate will be sworn in.
+This rigorous procedure has helped to make Switzerland the heart of precious metal refining worldwide.